 Discipline & Self-motivation

 Another crucial trait for VAs is flexibility.
-VAs must be comfortable to change plans on the fly and rapidly course-correct.
-This is important for VAs because they need to be able to adapt to the ever-changing needs of their clients.
+They must be comfortable to change plans on the fly and rapidly course-correct.
+This is important for assistants because they need to be able to adapt to the ever-changing needs of their clients.
 They should also be comfortable working in a variety of industries and with a variety of people.

 Reliability & Integrity